emhgit/goldmedal/README.md

 # Gold Medal Metrics Challenge Project

-This is my implemntation of the backend API using Java Spring Boot.
+This is my implementation of the backend API using Java Spring Boot.
 Below is the project overview:

 ### Overview
 In this project, you will use Spring Data JPA to power an Olympics analytics web app.